Last Updated on

 .us stands for the United States, .guru is used for coaching blogs, and .sport is used for sports blogs.

-However, .com is the top-level domain that’s more inclusive and mostly favored by Google and other search engines.
+However, .com is the top-level domain that’s more inclusive and mostly favored by search engines.

 Here’s how internet users perceive some of the top-level domains in terms of trustworthiness, on a scale of 1 – 5:

 - Your name should not be too difficult and complex to type.
-It should be easy to remember and type.
-That’s why a dot com extension is an excellent option.
+It should also be memorable and aligned with your brand.
+That’s why a dot com extensions are an excellent option.

-- Do not confuse people with difficult spellings and therefore keep the name that is easy to spell and pronounce.
+- Don’t confuse people with difficult spelling so keep the name easy to spell and pronounce.

-- Avoid using numbers and hyphens in your domain as it confuses people.
+- Avoid using numbers and hyphens in your domain as it can confuse people.

 - Try to incorporate a keyword that best represents your blog if possible.
-It’s not as important to have a keyword in your blog name, but it might help people identify your blog’s niche right away.
-Plus, it also helps search engine spiders determine what your blog is all about.
+It’s not as important to have a keyword in your blog name for SEO, but it might help people identify your blog’s niche right away.

 Check out the tools mentioned in this article to generate your own domain – 27 Best Name Generators.

-If your preferred domain name is not available, most of the tools mentioned in the article will provide you with alternate suggestions.
+If your preferred name isn’t available, most of the tools mentioned in the article above will provide alternate suggestions.

-Every website needs a web host to store it on a server so that people can access it on the internet.
-Naturally, without a hosting account, your blog won’t be visible on the internet.
+Every website needs a web host to store their site on a server so that people can access it online.
+Without a hosting account, your blog won’t be visible on the internet.